-HSC co-chairs serve for a period of 3 years.
+HSC co-chairs serve for a period of two years and if a co-chair resigns or is no longer able to fulfill their duties, a new co-chair will be selected from the perspective party.
 Co-chairs duties include, but are not limited to:

 - Schedule HSC meetings to optimize attendance.
 Ensure HSC member notification of accurate meeting date, time, and location. - Provide new HSC member orientation and ongoing training to members. - Track meeting attendance of members.
 Ensure adequate quorum for each meeting and address non-attendance (as specified by charter). - Develop the agenda for each meeting with input from the HSC members. - Maintain complete and accurate committee documentation, including but not limited to meeting minutes, complaint review log, annual staffing plan, staffing plan updates, and actions taken.
 Comply with meeting documentation retention consistent with hospital's policy. - Facilitate review of factors to be considered in the development of the staffing plan.
-Ensure review of staff turnover rates (including new hire turnover rates during the first year of employment) quarterly, anonymized aggregate exit interview data on an annual basis, hospital plans regarding workforce development, and patient grievance submissions related to hospital staffing. - Facilitate development and semi-annual review of the HSP.
+Ensure review of staff turnover rates (including new hire turnover rates during the first year of employment) quarterly, hospital plans regarding workforce development, and patient grievance submissions related to hospital staffing. - Facilitate development and semi-annual review of the HSP.
 Present the annual staffing plan and any semi-annual adjustments to the CEO for review and approval.
-Ensure timely submission of the plan to the DOH following HSC and CEO approval. - Facilitate respectful and productive discussions and moderate as needed. - Organize review of staffing complaints and ensure adherence to the complaint management process (specified in the charter) to facilitate the best use of time during the HSC. - Acknowledge receipt of staffing complaints by communicating with the staff member who submitted the complaint. - Extend a written invitation to the employee and manage 10 days in advance of the meeting when the complaint (involving the employee) is scheduled to be discussed.
+Ensure timely submission of the plan to the DOH following HSC and CEO approval. - Facilitate respectful and productive discussions and moderate as needed. - Organize review of staffing complaints and ensure adherence to the complaint management process (specified in the charter) to facilitate the best use of time during the HSC. - · Acknowledge receipt of staffing complaints by communicating with the staff member who submitted the complaint. - May extend a written invitation to the employee and manager a minimum of one week in advance of the meeting when the complaint (involving the employee) is scheduled to be discussed.
 Include notification that a labor representative may attend at the employee's request. - Ensure closed-loop communication occurs following committee review of a staffing complaint via written response to the staff member who submitted the complaint including the outcome of the complaint after committee review.